 I love Thanksgiving so much it vies for first place in my favorite holiday lineup.
 I love and adore a classic Turkey Dinner with all the trimmings.
 I love the fall weather, which always accompanies the day.
 I love the fact that Thanksgiving ushers in the winter holidays, offering me a front-row seat at the very best time of the year.

-This has been one awful year.
+This has been another challenging year.
 The coronavirus has turned our lives upside down.
+The political climate and global unrest have turned our world upside down.
 My heart breaks for those of you who have lost a loved one, a friend, a colleague.
-I know that many of you are struggling with financial stress due to a layoff or reduced hours, or lost clients.
-We’ve been filled to the max with heartache and challenge.
+I know that many of you are struggling with financial stress due to inflation, a layoff or reduced hours, or lost clients.

 Even in the face of such heartache, challenge, and uncertainty, I am more convinced than ever that giving thanks and counting our blessings is good for us.
 It reminds us of the positive things in life.
 Gratitude turns bad things into good things, takes our eyes off ourselves, and reminds us to thank others.